baradika/barasite/content/post/tcp1prev/index.md

 ![](ra.png)

-This event CTF has very long time (1 Year(its not even finish yet)), so i kinda confused to write the right year on the title (lol), so this CTF has so many categories, and my overall solved is on Forensic, Web Exploitation, Binary Exploitation, Reverse Engineering, and Blockchain.
+This event CTF has very long time (1 Year(its not even finish yet)), so i kinda confused to write the right year on the title (lol) (update: nah, ill just name it 365 then), so this CTF has so many categories, and my overall solved is on Forensic, Web Exploitation, Binary Exploitation, Reverse Engineering, and Blockchain.

 So maybe i'll post 1 category/day or smth, depends on my mood
 ## Reverse Engineering